deeplife4eu/deeplife4eu.github.io/_pages/program.md

 1. [Deep Learning book](https://www.deeplearningbook.org/) by Goodfellow, Bengio, Courville
 2. [The Elements of Statistical Learning](https://hastie.su.domains/Papers/ESLII.pdf) by Hastie, Tibshirani, Friedman
 3. [An Introduction to Statistical Learning](https://www.statlearning.com/) by Hastie, Tibshirani, Friedman (a simpler version of the previous book)
+4. [Machine learning with PyTorch and scikit-learn](https://www.packtpub.com/product/machine-learning-with-pytorch-and-scikit-learn/9781801819312) by Raschka, Liu, Mirjalili (a great introduction into the technical aspects of DL in pyTorch).

+As the practical sessions will be mostly based on Python and pyTorch, some basic knowledge in python is required (see reference [4] for a good overview of pyTorch for example).

-Specifically, we expect that the following concepts are familiar:
+Specifically, we expect that the following theoretical concepts are familiar:

 #### basic statistics